gjtorikian/html-proofer/README.md

 # HTMLProofer

-If you generate HTML files, _then this tool might be for you_.
+If you generate HTML files, _then this tool might be for you_!

 ## Project scope